keeeto/keeeto.github.io/about.md

 <div class="post">
 	<h1 class="pageTitle">About Me</h1>

-	<p class="intro">I am a senior scientist leading in the SciML team based at Rutherford Appleton Laboratory.
+	<p class="intro">I am a senior scientist in the SciML team based at Rutherford Appleton Laboratory.
 SciML is a team in the Scientific Computing Division and we work with the large STFC facilities (Diamond, ISIS Neutron and Muon Source and Central Laser Facility for example) to use machine learning to push the boundaries of fundamental science.</p>

 	<p class="intro">My interests lie in developing machine learning approaches for materials science.
 I have experience leading projects to apply deep neural networks as well as classical machine learning (eg support vector machines) as well as atomistic simulation (eg DFT) to projects in materials characterisation and design.
 I have more than 10 years experience collaborating with experimental researchers to use computational tools for accelerated and advanced analysis of results.
 	</p>